There are 3 main reasons why family members challenge Wills:

 There may be no simple answer to the question of whether the deceased’s Will is valid, depending upon the circumstances.

 A person may have a mild form of dementia and if so, any Will properly executed will likely be valid.
 Therefore the legal issue will be the extent of the impairment to the person’s insight, judgment and decision-making skills.

 A testator must be of sound mind, memory and understanding to make a valid Will.
 What is required of a testator is that the testator:

-Evidence from a solicitor who prepared the deceased’s Will, or from the deceased’s doctor may assist in determining the extent of the deceased’s impairment from dementia.
+Evidence from a lawyer who prepared the deceased’s Will, or from the deceased’s doctor may assist in determining the extent of the deceased’s impairment from dementia.

 If the deceased’s latest Will is invalid, an earlier Will may be valid and should be admitted to probate in the Supreme Court of WA.